 Camellia sasanqua 'Chansonette'Item #2111 USDA Hardiness Zone: 7 - 10

-A versatile performer displaying profuse, brilliant pink, double blooms and glossy dark green leaves with a short, pendulous habit.
+A versatile flowering shrub, displaying profuse, brilliant pink, double blooms and glossy dark green leaves with a short, pendulous habit.
 Flowers are perfect for cutting.
-Excellent choice for a colorful low hedge, espalier, or groundcover.
-Mid season bloomer.
+An excellent choice for a colorful low hedge, espalier, or groundcover.
+A mid-season bloomer.
 Evergreen.

 - History & LoreHistory:Sometimes referred to as Christmas Camellias, the sasanqua varieties of Camellia are native to the evergreen, coastal forests of southern Japan.
 It was introduced by Dutch traders into Europe in 1869.
 Chansonette is a seedling of Shishi Gashira originated by Marjorie Washburne of Port Arthur, TX.
 The Japanese use the leaves of sasanqua to make tea, and the seeds are pressed into tea seed oil for use as a lubricant and in cooking and cosmetics.